azeldaniel/COMP2603-2022/README.md

 ## Week 7 (March 4th)

-Graphical User Interfaces (GUI) in Java.
+Abstract classes and interfaces.
+Introduction to Graphical User Interfaces (GUI) in Java.